Create charts for contact tracing

 Next, you will create a second column chart, this time to show test results.

 - In the Case dataset, select Test result, and drag it to the page to create a second column chart.
+Resize the chart to the same width as the first column chart.

 The column chart shows the test results (Negative, No test, and Positive) and the number of cases for each result.